panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ```
 [Open the demo.](https://www.typescriptlang.org/play?#code/C4TwDgpgBAygrgWygXigCgIYC4oDtEBGEATgDRQE74JHECUKAfHoSQFBsDGA9rgM7AofRABEAlgDMJABQzEMCHPCSoJcXJ2BjeaXAEZyuAEwMA3lGIRgcYrjx6oAajxGoAXygB6T1ADyAaSA)

-It's acceptable that the function type has the parameter names as `a` and `b` but the function parameters `n1` and `n2`.
+It's acceptable that the function type has the parameter names `a` and `b` but the function parameters `n1` and `n2`.

-*5) The function can have less parameters than the function type:*
+*5) The function can have fewer parameters than the function type:*

 ```typescript
 type Sum = (a: number, b: number) => number